Mirith/praatR-script/readme.md

 to do:

-* F0 quartile and median measures -- in progress, but broken.
+* F0 quartile and median measures -- in progress, but totally broken.

 * mean of F0